Here’s a look at the life of Condoleezza Rice, former US secretary of state.

 April 8, 2004 - Rice testifies in public, under oath before the 9-11 Commission after weeks of requests for her to do so.
 She has previously met with the Commission in private.

-November 16, 2004 - President Bush announces his nomination of Condoleezza Rice as Secretary of State.
-She will be the first African-American woman to hold that post if she is confirmed.
+November 16, 2004 - President Bush announces his nomination of Rice as secretary of state.

 2004-2007 - Time Magazine names Rice as one of the World’s Most Influential People.

 January 26, 2005 - Confirmed as US secretary of state by a vote of 85 to 13 in the Senate.
 She is the first African-American woman to hold this position.